Chinese runner’s win invites suspicion after rivals appear to step aside - KESQ

 Another popular comment said: “I support an investigation, and fair play is vital,” with the user adding they hoped authorities “can give a clear explanation to maintain fairness of competition and respect athletes’ efforts.”

-Race organizers the Beijing Municipal Sports Bureau and Chinese Athletics Association acknowledged “feedback has been received” and “will be processed further,” according to Chinese state media.
+In a statement Monday, race organizers the Beijing Municipal Sports Bureau and Chinese Athletics Association said they attach “great importance” to the matter and were conducting an investigation.

-Chinese sports company Xstep, which sponsors both He and the Beijing Half Marathon, told Chinese state-run outlet The Paper that the situation is “being investigated and verified by multiple parties.”
+Chinese sports company Xstep, which sponsors both He and the Beijing Half Marathon, told state-run outlet The Paper the situation is “being investigated and verified by multiple parties.”

 “Further information will be communicated as soon as possible,” Xstep said in a statement to the outlet.